 - Improved safety for traffic after the local community had campaigned for action for 15 years to what was described as a ‘death trap’ junction

 - Re-established the physical link between the communities of Long Newton and Elton after 40 years of artificial separation

-- Organised tours of the site for the staff and children of the local St Mary’s CofE Primary school, enabling them to pose questions to the site staff.
+- Stakeholder engagement with the local community, including public exhibition for residents, and site tours for staff and children of the local St Mary’s CofE Primary school.
 Interserve organised a painting competition for the children with the winners being rewarded with prizes and taking part in the official opening ceremony

 - Improved air quality by preventing standing traffic at junctions